 - An in-house practice session was facilitated by TGI, and two pilot sessions to ensure that research assistants to practise approaching households, random selection of participants using the lottery method, administering the survey, undertaking the physical measurements, providing referral forms and instructing on how to collect spot or 24-hour urine samples.

 - Lessons from the pilot session were collected from researchers, reviewed and incorporated to improve the survey.

-- The training was successful.
-Baseline salt surveys were conducted in Vanuatu during October 2016 and January 2017.
+The training was completed successfully.
+A baseline salt surveys was conducted in Vanuatu between October 2016 and January 2017.

 Data were analysed to establish the current salt situation in Vanuatu.
 The mean salt intake was 7.2 (SD 2.3) g/day from spot urine samples, exceeding the WHO recommended maximum amount of 5g/day.
 Knowledge relating to salt and its effects on health was high, however self-reported behaviours relating to salt use did not reflect this.
 The most commonly consumed high salt foods included tinned tuna, breakfast biscuits, bread, noodles and canned meat.

 This data was provided to the Ministry of Health to inform considerations of a salt reduction strategy in Vanuatu.